 Bond caps are legal authorizations to issue bonds to finance the State's capital projects.
-The caps can authorize bond financing of capital appropriations.
 As the bond cap for a particular programmatic purpose is reached, subsequent legislative changes are required to raise the statutory cap to the level necessary to meet the bondable capital needs, as permitted by a single or multi-year appropriation.
-In the Enacted Budget, statutory bond authorizations on State-supported debt were raised by \$6.5 billion across multiple programmatic purposes.
+In the Enacted Budget, statutory bond authorizations on State-supported debt were raised by \$5.4 billion across multiple programmatic purposes.
 The bonded indebtedness (and related capital spending) from the new authorizations is expected to occur over many years, and is counted against the State's statutory debt caps only when bonds are actually issued.